Is Satan a real figure or not?

 What are 'strongholds'?

-Strongholds are any areas of unrepentant sin in a believer's life in which he has lost hope for freedom.
-In other words he no longer believes that he can overcome that sin.
-Anytime you hear someone say, "Oh, everyone does it," a stronghold is revealed.
-It starts by a believer who struggles with sin.
+Strongholds are areas of unrepentant sin in a believer’s life where he has lost hope of finding freedom.
+In other words, he no longer believes he can overcome that sin.
+Whenever you hear someone say, “Oh, everyone does it,” a stronghold is exposed.
+It begins with a believer who struggles with sin.
 He knows it is wrong.
-He doesn't just fall into it.
-He first fights it.
+He doesn’t just fall into it; he first fights it

-At some point, though, he begins to believe he can't change his circumstances.
-So he accepts it as 'normal' by accepting a lie about it.
-This sin then, founded on a lie, becomes a 'permanent' footing for the evil one to wage war on the believer.
-This believer then just tolerates it as inevitable.
-He often changes his theology, habits and behavior to match his faulty conclusion that he can't escape that sin.
+At some point, he begins to believe he can’t change his circumstances.
+So he accepts it as ‘normal’ by believing a lie about it.
+This sin, built on that lie, then becomes a ‘permanent’ foundation for the evil one to wage war on the believer.
+The believer then simply tolerates it as inevitable.
+He often alters his theology, habits, and behavior to match his faulty conclusion that he can’t escape that sin.
 His life becomes an absolute mess.

 "If indeed you continue in the faith firmly established and steadfast, and not moved away from the hope of the gospel that you have heard."
 (Colossians 1:23)